NASA-PDS/nucleus/terraform/README.md

     - vpc_id     : VPC ID of your AWS VPC
     - subnet_ids : List of Private Subnet IDs to be used for the MWAA
     - vpc_cidr   : VPC CIDR for MWAA (E.g.: "10.1.0.0/16")
+    - permission_boundary_for_iam_roles : The permission boundary for IAM roles can be obtained from the MCP System Admins or PDS Engineering Node team
     - pds_nucleus_opensearch_auth_config_file_path : Location of the OpenSearch auth file
     - pds_nucleus_opensearch_url                   : OpenSearch URL specific for the PDS Node
     - pds_node_name                                : PDS Node name